Which hardware to run Home Assistant on?

 Raspberry Pi

-The Raspberry Pi models where for a long term very popular to run Home Assistant on.
+The Raspberry Pi models where for a long time very popular to run Home Assistant on.
 Because of the all-in-one board, with low energy consumption and it was cost-efficient.

 Check the website for even more details about the boards if you want to know more about them.